ScotteRoberts/problem-solving/break-time/README.md

 Limitations
 - Discord api does not have the ability to fetch all "online" users in a given guild
+- Viewing private channels would be an "Administrator" level privilege.
+I would like to avoid requesting that level of permission in a Guild, so I will limit my bot's activity to public channels

 Challenges
 - The `VoiceState.toggle` type has multiple state conditions based on the user/server audio controls